 Infrastructure projects, whether improving, expanding, or creating infrastructure, are considered helpful for improving competitiveness, stimulating investment, increasing trade flows, and expanding tourism.
-Thus, comprehensive region-wide infrastructure development, especially to increase connectivity between nations, is key to achieving ASEAN’s objective of economic integration.
+Thus, comprehensive region-wide infrastructure development, especially in connectivity, is a key to achieving ASEAN’s objective of economic integration.
 Sitting between East Asia, South Asia and the southernmost countries of Southeast Asia, the Lower Mekong Countries (LMCs) of Cambodia, Vietnam, Laos, Thailand, and Myanmar are vital to this plan.1

-In the last two decades, the LMCs—particularly Vietnam, Cambodia and Laos—have seen dramatic improvements to, and expansion of, their infrastructure, with the ADB reporting close to US$11 billion spent on priority infrastructure projects since 1992.3
+In the last two decades, the LMCs—particularly Vietnam, Cambodia and Laos—have seen dramatic improvements to, and expansion of, their infrastructure, with the ADB reporting US$11 billion spent on priority infrastructure projects since 1992.2

-While infrastructure development is central to increasing trade and investment and expanding tourism, it may also be at odds with efforts to combat climate change and effectively manage environmental resources.
-The expansion of roads has enabled deforestation through illegal logging and migration, and is also related to land conversion as deforested areas are opened up and converted to agricultural projects or other purposes.
+While infrastructure development is considered a key way to increase trade, investment, and tourism, it is also at odds with efforts to combat climate change and effectively manage environmental resources.
+Road development has enabled illegal logging and forced migration, leading to deforestation.
+It is also related to forest land being converted to agricultural projects or other purposes.

-The expansion of power-generation facilities based on large hydropower dams and coal-fired power plants are also disruptive to local environments and communities, as well as contributing significantly to greenhouse gases.
+The expansion of energy facilities like coal-fired power plants disrupt local environments and communities, and make a significant contribution to greenhouse gases.
 These impacts of fossil fuels are well known by funders, but commitment to actual change is lacking.
-For example, despite statements on prioritizing reusable and sustainable energy sources, the ADB highlights the region’s large fossil fuel reserves as an untapped resource.17
+For example, despite statements on prioritizing reusable and sustainable energy sources, the ADB continues to highlight the region’s large fossil fuel reserves as an untapped resource.13

 Issues also arise regarding financing beyond initial development.
 According to the ADB, 42.4 percent of the infrastructure funding needed by 2020 across the Lower Mekong is for maintenance of existing infrastructure.
-It can be imagined that building more infrastructure means more maintenance costs in the future, and it is unclear how this will be covered by the developing economies.
+It can be imagined that building more infrastructure means more maintenance costs in the future, and it is unclear how this will be covered by developing economies.

-While some building standards exist within and across the Lower Mekong countries (for example the “Road and bridge design and construction standards and specifications” that are part of the Cross-Border Transport Agreement),20 how these standards are inspected and enforced nationally is unclear.
+While some building standards exist within and across the Lower Mekong countries (for example the “Road and bridge design and construction standards and specifications” that are part of the Cross-Border Transport Agreement),15 how these standards are inspected and enforced nationally is unclear.
 The impact of the Belt-Road Initiative, which requires parties to agree to Chinese building standards, is yet unknown.

 Created by ODI 3 March 2015.
 Licensed under CC BY-SA 4.0.